Is Starbucks Gluten-Free? 90+ Menu Options (2023)

 - Peppermint Coffee (off-menu item, just add peppermint syrup to your coffee)

-Skip the Apple Crisp drinks, like Apple Crisp Oatmilk Macchiato, as there is wheat in the spiced apple drizzle.
+Skip the Apple Crisp drinks that are topped with spiced apple drizzle: Apple Crisp Oatmilk Macchiato, Iced Apple Crisp Oatmilk Macchiato, and Apple Crisp Frappuccino.
+There is wheat in the spiced apple drizzle.

-Also, make sure to avoid the seasonal Toasted White Hot Chocolate, Toasted White Chocolate Crème Frappuccino and Toasted White Chocolate Mocha Crème Frappuccino.
-Some years the holiday sprinkles on these drinks have contained gluten.
-If you want to enjoy a toasted white chocolate drink, order it without sprinkles.
+This has not always been the case.
+Some years the holiday sprinkles on certain drinks, such as the discontinued Toasted White Chocolate, have contained gluten.
+If you are ever in doubt, order your drink without sprinkles.
 Or if you want to stay festive, bring your own Betty Crocker sprinkles (check the label, most are labeled gluten-free).

 Food Items